 Built in 1912, the power plant was decreed a historic site in 1992.
 The Cline Falls dam was removed in 2017, restoring the area to a more natural state.

-The day-use park is located just south of the bridge along the Highway 126 while Cline Falls is downstream north of the bridge.
-So, technically, falls are not the part of the park, but in reality, you can easily reach the scenic area of Cline Falls hiking downstream.
+The day-use park is located just south of the bridge along Highway 126 while Cline Falls is downstream north of the bridge.
+So, technically, falls are not a part of the park, but in reality, you can easily reach the scenic area of Cline Falls hiking downstream.

 There is a rock climbing site on the east side of the river just below the falls.
 To get there, start at Cline Falls State Park and hike along the river to the waterfall.
 The climbing wall is located 100 yards downstream.

 Cline Falls State Park is the closest riverfront park to Redmond and thus it is very popular among local residents.
-The number of activities available to visitors includes, but are not limited to fishing, swimming, a variety of water sports and picnicking.
+The number of activities available to visitors includes, but is not limited to fishing, swimming, a variety of water sports, and picnicking.

 A large green lawn, surrounded by ponderosa pine, western juniper, poplar, alder, willows and locust, allows visitors to picnic in the beautiful and peaceful river setting.
 The park provides picnic tables, barbecue grills, and flush restrooms.

 Swimming and tubing are available within the Cline Falls State Park boundary.
 The park maintains a few swimming areas with a few grassy areas.
 Those vary from deep pools with calm water to shallow coves.
 Do not float downstream below the bridge, it can be deadly.
-Whitewater upstream and downstream stretches are whitewater required special equipment and skills.
+Whitewater upstream and downstream stretches require special equipment and skills.